 This site has been designed to give you all the details you need to find that perfect fountain pen for you.
 We’ve reviewed the best in certain categories.
 If you are thinking of buying one for someone else, this site will also bring you as close as you can come to satisfying that person’s needs for a fine writing instrument.

-As you browse throughout our site you will not only find reviews but photos and links to where you can find the best price.
+As you browse throughout our site you will not only find detailed reviews but photos and links to where you can find the best price.
 If you are in a hurry you can just click on any image or link on the right hand sidebar.
 If you want to know more about what to look for in a fountain pen then just keep reading.

 The Nib Is The Most Important Part Of Your Buying Decision

 Although there are many factors that go into making a good fountain pen and how it is priced, the price of the pen is ultimately determined by the type of nib used.
 The cheaper pens all have steel nibs.